-A Utility Receipts Tax (Form URT-1) is imposed at the rate of 1.4% of the taxable receipts from the retail sale of utility services.
+A Utility Receipts Tax (Form URT-1) is imposed on the taxable receipts from the retail sale of utility services.
 Gross receipts are defined as the value received for the retail sale of utility services.
 Utility services subject to tax include: